DoctorKhan/The-Social-Game-Book/src/10_part/035_technology_self_regulation.md

 # Technology 1: Self-Regulation - The Foundation of Sovereignty

-The grackles, the Balinese calendar, and the desert festival all revealed the same truth: **human social intelligence works beautifully when it's not being systematically disrupted**.
+The grackles, the Balinese calendar, and the desert festival all revealed the same truth: **human social intelligence works beautifully in the absence of systematic disruption**.

 But here's what I realized watching those perfect formations in the sky: each individual bird had to be flying well for the flock to flow as one.
 The collective intelligence emerged from individual competence, not despite it.